BioZhang0831/ICTVTaxoChallenge_model/README.md

    Our results can be found in the result folder, with the file named as `ICTVTaxoChallenge_taxonomy_result.tsv`

-   All dataset and features used for model training and testing can be found in the Baidu disk link file.
+   All dataset and features used for model training and testing can be found in the Baidu disk link file `dataprocess/Baidu_disk_link`.
 # Getting started
 ## Prerequisite
 * cython